A Los Angeles based nonprofit dedicated to

 Girls and boys as young as 6 years old already believe that intelligence is a male trait?
 Starting at a very young age, girls are systematically discouraged from entering fields of Science, Technology, Engineering and Mathematics (STEM).

-Consequently, women hold only 29% of STEM jobs.
+women hold only 29% of STEM jobs.

-In 1983, David Wade Chambers famously asked elementary school students to draw a scientist, and 90% of students drew men.
-Today, students are still drawing men.
+In 1983, David Wade Chambers famously asked elementary school age girls and boys to draw what they thought a scientist looked like.

-Chambers concluded that before kindergarten, girls already believe that they are less qualified than their male peers to pursue fields considered to be more challenging, such as engineering or math.
+Chambers concluded that before kindergarten, girls already believed that they were less qualified than their male peers to pursue fields considered to be more challenging, such as engineering or math.